smathot/osweb-standalone/readme.md

 ## Usage

 ~~~
-usage: build.py [-h] [--fullscreen] [--log_url log_url] [--output output]
-                [--dest dest]
+[--dest dest] [--subject subject]
 osexp

 Build an osweb experiment

 positional arguments:
 osexp              An osexp file

 optional arguments:
 -h, --help         show this help message and exit
 --fullscreen       Fullscreen mode
 --log_url log_url  A url for data logging
 --output output    The name of the HTML file to be generated in public_html
 --dest dest        standalone, jatos, or qualtrics
+--subject subject  A comma-separated list of subject numbers.
+One subject
 ~~~

 ## Logging